it-innovation/sam/doc/introduction.rst

 of the objects is unknown or not trusted.

-A typical approach is to model a system initially with most objects having unknown behaviour, and then to refine the model until the security goals are met.
+A typical approach is to model a system initially with most objects having defined (trusted) behaviour, and then to explore the effects of making them undefined or of adding additional actors with undefined behaviour into the system.

 Once you have a model that meets the goals, it should tell you: